How To Sew In with A Lace Frontal Closure(2021 Update)

 If you are getting long hair, you have to be very careful about the hair bundles amount, some people might think that I will just get 3 bundles of 24" and that's will be fine.

 How many bundles do you need with a frontal?

-Frontals are from ear to ear 13*4 lace frontal will covers more spaces than closure or leave out, so the hair amount you need will be vary.
+Frontals are from ear to ear 13*4 lace frontal will cover more spaces than closure or leave out, so the hair amount you need will vary.

 If you are getting a 10-18inches or 16 inches, 2 bundle deals with lace frontal will suffice.
-Hair length past 16 or 18 inches, I would suggest you getting 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will be suffice.
+Hair length past 16 or 18 inches, I would suggest you get 3 bundles, so from a 16inch, 18inch to about 22inch, 24inch, 3 bundles will suffice.

-Shop More Popular UNice Bundels With Hair Closures
+Shop More Popular UNice Bundles With Hair Closures